Improving Video Instance Segmentation via Temporal Pyramid Routing: Method

 where $\theta_{s}^{l}$ is the network parameters learned for defining the gating function $G_{s}^l(\cdot)$.
 The output ${m_{s}^{l}}$ is normalized via a variant of the soft differentiable tanh function~\cite{song2020_dynamic_head}.
 Finally, $X_{s}^{l}$ is transformed into $Y_{s}^{l}$ after going through a path formed by cells and gates, i.e.,

-In summary, Dynamic Routing controls the operators applied on an image via gates conditioned on the image content, which is different from NAS-based approaches~\cite{liu2018darts,zoph2016nas}, where the network structure is only varied during training phase but fixed during inference.
+In summary, Dynamic Routing controls the operators applied on an image via gates conditioned on the image content, which is different from NAS-based approaches~\cite{liu2018darts,zoph2016nas}, where the network structure is only varied during training phase but fixed for inference.

-\textbf{Motivation for Video Instance Segmentation} As shown in Fig.~\ref{fig:teaser}(a), a video is consisted of a sequence of images stacked along the temporal dimension.
-Comparing with a static image, a video contains more but redundant information, and also more variations caused by motion.
+\textbf{Motivation for Video Instance Segmentation.} As shown in Fig.~\ref{fig:teaser}(a), a video clip contains a sequence of images stacked along the temporal dimension.
+Compared with a static image, a video contains more but redundant information, and also more variations caused by motion.
 Conditioned on a video input, dynamic routing is a natural mechanism to select useful instance information for VIS.